GitTejas/Amiibo-Creator/README.md

 Acknowledgments
 Nintendo: Special thanks to Nintendo for providing the Amiibo images used in this app.
 All images are sourced from Nintendo's official website.

 Contributing
 Feel free to contribute to Super Secret AmiiBros. by submitting bug reports, feature requests, or pull requests.
-Let's make the AmiBros community even more awesome!
+Let's make the AmiiBros community even more awesome!